 [This essay is a brief introduction to the approach of mediology, which we will explore more fully later.]

-Background Sources and Supplementary Readings: Media Theory History (optional)
+Background Sources and Supplementary Readings: Media Theory History (optional, as time allows)

 - "The Long History of New Media," Introduction to Park, David W., Steve Jones, and Nicholas W. Jankowski, eds.
 The Long History of New Media.
 New York, NY: Peter Lang, 2011.